c-rizz/adarl_envs/ros_xbot.md

 # Some Instructions on deploying ADARL envs on ros+xbot

-For Now I only tried with ROS1 and XBOT2, using either xbot2_mujoco or Gazebo.
+For now I only tried the deployment with ROS1 and XBOT2, using either xbot2_mujoco or Gazebo.

 # KYON_MUJOCO